nyaabyte/nr/instance/SPEC.md

 6. Optional generic data store (public, private, restricted).
 7. Simple search and index broadcast (public docs).
 8. Optional cache hints (advisory only).
-9. User data/profile (scoped, migrates with user).
+9. User data/profile information and transmission (scoped, migrates with user).
+    - If you do not want to use users and/or are just storing or communicating real-time information, consider using one root user who will store (short) data via profile information or generic storage.
 10. Federation sync via timestamp deltas.

 Prefix all REST endpoints with `/net/inst/` for consistency.
 Control plane can also use NRTF routes directly over a persistent connection.